Olipear/Portfolio/src/pages/projects/2020-07-03-rapid-prototyping.md

       * They had seen the colour change from red to unshaded as they dragged it into the green area.
 Learning that the illustration changes from red when placed correctly.

+      This was important because the third section would be introducing much more complexity with the number of rules the components should follow.

       #### Contextual labels & instructions